Greenland

 • Words like “igloo” and “kayak” – and more than a few synonyms for snow – originated from the Inuit of Greenland

-• Greenland’s warmest temperatures don’t average much higher than 10°C even during the summer
+• The warmest temperatures don’t average much higher than 10°C (50°F) even during the summer, so dress warm on your cruise to Greenland

-Our Greenland expeditions afford you experiences that are truly once-in-a-lifetime: hiking the same trails as the Vikings hundreds of years ago, watching the many species of whale that visit the spirited Greenland coast, meeting the Inuit people and learning firsthand about their vibrant Thule ancestry―not to mention bird watching, polar diving, and kayaking opportunities also available when you explore this otherworldly Arctic island with us.
+Our cruises to Greenland give you experiences that are truly once in a lifetime: hiking the same trails as the Vikings, watching numerous species of whale visit the Greenland coast, meeting the Inuit people and learning firsthand about the vibrant Thule ancestry―not to mention bird watching, polar diving, and kayaking.

 Loading